-- 1. Generates a RF carrier - 2.
-Combines it with the baseband signal into a RF signal through modulation - 3.
-Performs additional operations - " E.g. analog-to-digital conversion, formatting, coding, spreading, adding additional messages/ characteristics such as error-control, authentication, or location information - 4.
-Radiates the resultant signal in the form of a modulated radio wave - Shortly it maps the original message into the radio-wave signal launched at the transmitting antenna
+- Maps the original message into the radio-wave signal launched at the transmitting antenna Generates a RF carrier - Combines it with the baseband signal into a RF signal through modulation - 2.
+Performs additional operations - " E.g. analog-to-digital conversion, formatting, coding, spreading, adding additional messages/ characteristics such as coding, error-control, authentication, or location information - 3.
+Radiates the resultant signal in the form of a modulated radio wave carrying the message